 I need to move into a unit in my house, as I have just separated from my partner.
 Do I have to wait until my tenant’s one year lease is up before doing anything?
 She is also causing problems in the house and disturbing other tenants.

 When there is a fixed term lease agreement, unfortunately the landlord cannot terminate the tenancy based on the reason that the landlord will be moving in.
 That can only be done at the end of the lease term.
 All you can do is try to have the tenant agree to terminate the lease early and if she does agree, you would have her sign the Form N11- Agreement to Terminate a Tenancy.
-If she does not agree to leave and she is causing problems for the other tenants you can proceed to apply to the Board based on the N5 you have given her.
+If she does not agree to leave and she is causing problems for the other tenants you can serve her with a form N5 notice.

 I need the unit for myself.
 How long must I live in it and does the tenant have a right to re-occupy the unit once I move out?

 1) If you need the unit for your own personal use you must give the tenant 60 days notice ending on the last day of the rental period and this must be done on a Form N12.
 2) The tenant can refuse to leave after being served this notice even if you have given more than the required time.
 3) If the tenant refuses to leave you will have to file an application with the Landlord and Tenant Board to obtain an eviction order.
 4) The law specifies that you must reside in the unit for at least one year as your primary residence (Refer to Section 48 (1) of the Residential Tenancies Act).
 However, when a tenant is evicted based on this reason the tenant has up to twelve months to file an application against the landlord if the tenant believes that you gave the notice in bad faith.
 5) You do not have to re-rent the unit to the same tenant once you are finished using it.